zero-one-group/geni/docs/cookbook/part_12_customer_segmentation_with_nmf.md

-# CB-12: Collaborative Filtering
+# CB-12: Customer Segmentation with NMF

 In this part, we look into the use of [non-negative matrix factorisation](https://www.nature.com/articles/44565) for customer segmentation.
+See [this blog post](https://medium.com/@zeroonegroup/customer-segmentation-taking-a-page-out-of-the-computer-vision-book-af02155ccf53) for context.

 We will be using the Online Retail II dataset, which is [available for free on Kaggle](https://www.kaggle.com/hikne707/online-retail?select=online_retail_II.xlsx).
-Since the dataset is behind a sign-up wall, we assume that the two CSV files are place in the `data/online_retail_ii` directory.
+Since the dataset is behind a sign-up wall, we assume that the two CSV files are already downloaded and placed in the `data/online_retail_ii` directory.
 We load the dataset as follows:

 ```clojure
 (def invoices